Noel Murphy (rugby union, born 1937)

-Noel Arthur Augustine Murphy (born 22 February 1937) is a former Irish rugby union player who represented Munster, Ireland, the British Lions and the Barbarians as a flanker.
+Noel Arthur Augustine Murphy (born 22 February 1937) is a former Irish rugby union player who represented Munster, Ireland, the British and Irish Lions and the Barbarians as a flanker.
 He also played club rugby for both Cork Constitution and Garryowen.
 Since retiring as a player, Murphy has remained involved in rugby union, both as a coach and administrator.

 Family

 Murphy is a member of one Ireland's most renowned rugby families.
 Both his father, Noel Sr, and his son Kenny Murphy have also represented Ireland at rugby.
 They are the first, and to date, only family to have a father, son and grandson capped at senior level.